8 of the Best Camping Lights for 2026: A Guide

 Let kids have their own handy camping light for bedtime and dark nights.
 The battery-operated KidCAMP6 is ideal for use in tents and caravans, with a handy hook for mounting anywhere.
 The light has a maximum run time of 40h.

-6. Biolite AlpenGlow 500 lantern
+7. Biolite AlpenGlow 500 lantern

-Lumens: 500
+Lumens: 5 to 500

-Power source: 6000mAh rechargeable battery
+Power source: Rechargeable

-Lasts for: 5 hours on high, 200 hours on low
+Lasts for: 5 to 200 hours

 Light up your nights with the Biolite AlpenGlow 500 rechargeable lantern, a versatile light source ideal for those starry nights spent camping outdoors.
 This product features sustainable ChromaReal LED technology, which means you have control over the bulb's brightness and colour.
 Different modes of the AlpenGlow 500 include a soft white, candle flick and single or multicolour options.
+Can be used to charge smart devices via USB, weighs 380g and is under 14cm tall.

 A quick camping light shopping guide